 Introduction

 Watermelon (Citrullus lanatus) is one of the most popular tropical or subtropical fruit crop cultivated across the world as well as in India (Giakhuong et al. 2020).
 It belongs to the Family Cucurbitaceae and regarded as the main horticultural crop in the world wide.
 According to National Horticultural Board (2017-18) Amongst the Asian countries India is the second largest producer of Watermelon.
 In India, Uttar Pradesh is the leading state in Watermelon production.
 In India it is mainly cultivated in Uttar Pradesh, Karnataka, Madhya Pradesh, Maharashtra, Punjab, Rajasthan and Tamil Nadu.
-The major growing areas of Tamil Nadu arevillupuram, Cuddalore, Thanjavur, Coimbatore, Karur, Kancheepuram, Salem, and Erode.
+The major growing areas of Tamil Nadu i.e. Arevillupuram, Cuddalore, Thanjavur, Coimbatore, Karur, Kancheepuram, Salem and Erode.

-Watermelons are susceptible to several diseases such as anthracnose, Fusarium wilt, downy mildew, Gummy stem blight, root knot nematode and viral diseases.
+Watermelon is susceptible to several diseases such as anthracnose, Fusarium wilt, downy mildew, Gummy stem blight, root knot nematode and viral diseases.
 Amongst these diseases, Fusarium wilt is a serious disease that attacks the Watermelon crop in continuous cropped soil (Zhou et al. 2004).
 Fusarium wilt is a destructive soil borne disease caused by the pathogen Fusarium oxysporum f.sp. niveum (FON).
 This pathogen survives in soil for longer period as chlamydospores and also has the ability to colonizes on non-host plants (Harveson et al. 2002).

 Generally, yield losses of Watermelon caused by Fusarium, varies between 10% to 40%.
 In severe cases, it will reach up to 80%.
 The Initial symptoms of Fusarium wilt include leaves turning a dull grey green color and wilting during the heat of the day (Egel et al. 2016).Wilting of plants followed by necrosis (Martyn et al. 2013).
 In older plants, Fusarium wilt is characterized by wilting of individual Watermelon runners and the hallmark of Fusarium wilt is unilateral stem necrosis, which is easily visualized when runners or stems are sectioned (Kleczewski et al. 2011).